Rawan-Sotohy/ai-code-reviewer/README.md

 ### Web Application

-The frontend application provides the user-facing experience for mentors and students.
+The frontend application provides the user-facing experience for organizations, mentors, and students.

 **Planned stack:**